 High-performing organisations combine all three of these approaches to drive success within IT and business.
 This is supported by conclusions from the "State of DevOps 2018" report, and also the emergence of methodologies like "GitOps" and the "Software Defined Delivery Manifesto"

-As engineering teams take advantage of the ability to iterate faster by using loosely coupled architectures, such as microservices, they frequently find that they require a new workflow in order to expose their services to end users.
-With a monolithic application this was easy: there was typically a single ingress point (via an edge gateway or Application Delivery Controller), and routing additions or updates were simply added into the monolith's codebase.
-With microservices there may be multiple points of ingress into a system, and the routing is typically decoupled from any single (monolithic) application -- which is often pushed downstream into the edge gateway.
-This in turn means that the edge gateways becomes integral with your continuous delivery process.
+As engineering teams take advantage of the ability to iterate faster by using loosely coupled architectures, such as microservices, they frequently find that they require a new workflow in order to expose their services to end-users.
+With a monolithic application, this was easy: there was typically a single ingress point (via an edge gateway or Application Delivery Controller), and routing additions or updates were simply added into the monolith's codebase.
+With microservices, there may be multiple points of ingress into a system, and the routing is typically decoupled from any single (monolithic) application -- which is often pushed downstream into the edge gateway.
+This, in turn, means that the edge gateways become integral to your continuous delivery process.

-What is required is a mechanism to decentralise edge configuration and also support the continuous delivery of new changes.
-Ambassador supports this by allowing routing configuration to be specified in code next to a team's Kubernetes' service definitions.
+What is required is a mechanism to decentralize edge configuration and also support the continuous delivery of new changes.
+Ambassador Edge Stack supports this by allowing routing configuration to be specified in code next to a team's Kubernetes' service definitions.

 - App developer defines configuration.

-- Operations executes change using UI or REST API.
+- Operations team executes change using UI or REST API.

-- Operations notifies app dev of the change.
+- Operations team notifies app developer of the change.

 - App developer tests change, and opens a ticket to give feedback to operations if necessary.

-- App dev opens Pull Request in Git with proposed edge configuration changes.
+- App developer opens Pull Request in Git with proposed edge configuration changes.

 - Operations reviews PR, offers comments and ultimately merges PR.

-- Automated CI pipeline applies changes to Ambassador.
+- Automated GitOps delivery pipeline applies changes to Ambassador Edge Stack.